adamreichold/umwelt-info/README.md

 source_url = "https://gis.uba.de/smartfinder-client/?lang=de#/datasets/iso/{{id}}"
 ```

-at `data/harvester.toml` based on that, the harvester and indexer can be invoked by
+should be created at `data/harvester.toml`, so that the harvester and indexer can be invoked by

 ```console
 > cargo xtask harvester